一月 12, 2022

 Wine pairing: The Eyrie Vineyards Pinot Noir 2017

-We’d love to see what you’re cooking up and Coravin-ing into this Chinese New Year.
-Tag us in your Chinese food wine pairing photos on social media or write us a message.
+We’d love to see what you’re cooking up and sipping on this Lunar New Year.
+Tag us in your food and wine pairing photos on social media, @coravin.